Property Transaction Cost Calculator

 This calculator shows the combined direct, upfront costs of executing a property transaction across five common categories.
 It illustrates the scale of transaction overhead as a percentage of purchase price or as a lump sum in isolation.
 It does not show:

-- Transfer tax or stamp duty (jurisdiction and value-dependent)
+- Transfer tax (jurisdiction and value-dependent)

 - Mortgage arrangement fees or lender valuations